Lean Practice Management: Switching from CAPEX to OPEX for Your Healthcare Phone System

-Operating a successful healthcare practice comes with a slew of challenges today: the difficulty of keeping up with new medical technology, competition with major retail brands entering the market, the need to keep up with changing government regulations, etc. Therefore, it’s more important than ever to make sure you have an ironclad strategy for lean practice management—the future and success of your healthcare facility depend on it!
+Operating a successful healthcare practice today presents a slew of challenges: the difficulty of keeping up with new medical technology, competition from major retail brands entering the market, and changing government regulations.
+Therefore, it’s more important than ever to ensure you have an ironclad strategy for lean practice management—your healthcare facility’s future and success depend on it!

 One way to give your medical practice a leg up is to find ways to free up cash flow and reduce overall costs for your medical practice.
 This requires taking a close look at how you could be spending your money more efficiently on various operational facets within your practice, including your phone system and telecommunications infrastructure.